Last Updated: March 26, 2026

 | KH | 1-8 dKH |

 Ornate tetras are adaptable, especially the farm-bred specimens that make up the vast majority of the trade.
 They do best in soft, slightly acidic water where their pink coloration intensifies noticeably.
-Hard, alkaline water tends to wash out their color.
+Hard, alkaline water will wash out their color.
 Indian almond leaves and driftwood create ideal conditions while staining the water a natural amber that complements their appearance beautifully.

 One important note from Seriously Fish: ornate tetras are intolerant of organic waste buildup.
 Consistent weekly water changes of 20-25% are essential.
 Only add them to mature, fully cycled aquariums.